 Some other controlled studies have successfully proven that when people deficient in this vitamin take supplements, there is an improvement in the cells which produce insulin as well as a normalization of their blood glucose levels.

-If you’re not a fan of supplements, some excellent food sources of this vitamin are fatty fish as well as cod liver oil.
-Exposing yourself to some sunshine can also raise your vitamin D levels.
+If we’re not a fan of supplements, some excellent food sources of this vitamin are fatty fish as well as cod liver oil.
+Exposing ourselves to some sunshine can also raise our vitamin D levels.

 Though for some this may not be enough, and in that case, they’d need to turn to supplements in order to maintain proper amounts of vitamin D in their system.

-This step is advised for anyone, not just those seeking to maintain their blood sugar levels or those who fear that they may develop diabetes.
+This step is advised for anyone, not just those seeking to maintain their blood sugar levels or those who fear that they may develop a lifelong disease.

-Processed foods are never good news for your health or body.
-They may lead to many problems such as diabetes, obesity and heart disease.
+Processed foods are never good news for our health or body.
+They may lead to many problems such as obesity and heart disease.

-Ideally, you should completely avoid such foods, but if you find that is simply too hard, at least try and limit them as much as possible.
+Ideally, we should completely avoid such foods, but if we find that is simply too hard, at least we should try and limit them as much as possible.

-Numerous Studies have shown that cutting back on packaged foods which are high in refined grains, additives or vegetable oils leads to positive health results as well as a reduction in one’s diabetes risk.
+Numerous studies have shown that cutting back on packaged foods that are high in refined grains, additives or vegetable oils leads to positive health results as well as a reduction in one’s risk of developing the disease.

 What to eat instead?
-There are plenty of tasty and healthy alternatives for you to choose from (or even mix them up to suit your personal taste).
-Vegetables, fruits, nuts and other plant-based whole foods have nothing but positive things to offer your body.
+There are plenty of tasty and healthy alternatives for us to choose from (or even mix them up to suit our personal taste).
+Vegetables, fruits, nuts, and other plant-based whole foods have nothing but positive things to offer our bodies.

 We’ve already established that drinking water is the best way to go.
-But you can also add tea or coffee (or both) into your diet, as there is some proof of their potential in lowering your diabetes risk.
+But we can also add tea or coffee (or both) into our diet, as there is some proof of their potential in lowering the risk of the disease.